aaudric/Alzheimer-s-Disease-Predictions/README.md

 ![](/model_metrics.png)

-The best metrics are with the XGBoost model
+The best metrics are with the XGBoost model.

 ## Conclusion
 Based on the results, each model provides different levels of accuracy and performance.
 The selection of the best model depends on the specific use case and requirements.